![]() |

 from high to low pressure seeking some unknown destination.
 At the same time I like to picture and sense

-God’s movement in the wind; movement as the Holy Spirit.
-I know He’s always present; always a part of
+God’s movement in the wind; movement as the Spirit.
+Wind is the confirmation of that presence for me.

-strangely comforting.
 The group Kansas

-sings a song entitled, “Dust in the Wind.”
+sang a song entitled, “Dust in the Wind.”
+It’s a classic song played

 on an acoustic guitar.
 While it is a good

-and yet we play a role and live out our purpose or niche as an integral part of
+matters.
+We are part of a bigger story.
+We play a role and live out our purpose or niche as an integral part of

 that story.
 “Every story, great and small, shares the same essential structure